 1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
-The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
-The amount of urgent need activities 0 2.
-The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
-Specify the years covered that include this Annual Action Plan.
-100. 00%
+The amount of any grant funds returned to the line of credit for which the planned use has not : been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements Other CDBG Requirements 1.
+The amount of urgent need activities 0 · 0 The amount of urgent need activities 0 The amount of urgent need activities The estimated percentage of CDBG funds that will be used for activities that 0 The amount of urgent need activities The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive 0